pabloelustondo/Data-Insights/README.txt

 Welcome to SOTI Insights

+SHORT STORY (windows machine)

+git clone -b stable http://taipan:8080/tfs/SOTITFS/_git/CustomerBI install (wait 5 minutes or more) run  (this will run on localhost) run <config_version> will pick up the desired configuration from folder app config.

+LONG STORY

 This README is only about how to install and run this application from the source code in one machine for testing/development, Please read the included PDF for a conceptual introduction to what is this as we will assume you did it.
 Another document will explain how to deploy this application to the target cloud environment.